 Michael Chertoff, former Secretary of Homeland Security:

-"Michael Dobbs has written a moving and powerful book that delves into detailed historical records of a single German town to offer a vivid portrait of the human costs of Nazi antisemitism and the tragic consequences of an unresponsive refugee policy.
-A compelling read for anyone concerned about the effects of refugee policy in the face of contemporary episodes of persecution and ethnic violence."
+"Michael Dobbs has written a moving and powerful book that delves into detailed historical records of a single German town to offer a vivid portrait of the human costs of Nazi antisemitism and the tragic consequences of an unresponsive refugee policy."

 Deborah Lipstadt, author, Anti-Semitism Here and Now: